 Changing this prayer does not ask us to surrender our convictions about the uniqueness of Jesus Christ.
 Neither does it inhibit us in seeking to make Christ known, in the hope that others will join us in following him as Saviour and Lord.

-It does, however, ask us to acknowledge and repent of the church’s participation in anti-Semitism, to stop singling out Jews as a target for our evangelistic efforts and to assume a humble and reconciliatory stance with our Jewish elders in the faith—for our story, and our future, is inextricably bound up with theirs
+It does, however, ask us to acknowledge and repent of the church’s participation in anti-Semitism, to stop singling out Jews as a target for our evangelistic efforts and to assume a humble and reconciliatory stance with our Jewish elders in the faith—for our story, and our future, is inextricably bound up with theirs.

-Bruce Myers is bishop of Quebec diocese.
+Bruce Myers is bishop of the diocese of Quebec.